Forex in The US Market

 To summarise the outcome yes, Forex trading is legal in the US and you can legally trade Forex within the USA.
 But who can trade, that is the next part to uncover.

-Can you US residents and Non- US residents Forex Trade?
+Can US residents and Non- US residents Trade Forex?

 Ok, the simplest answer to this question again is yes, of course.
 Any nationality can trade Forex within the US but slight limitations may come in the way for US residents.